 When we think of inheritance theft, we tend to think of doddering old millionaires marrying their 20-something nurses and leaving everything to the new spouse, rather than to their adult children.
 This may be the classic example of inheritance theft, but there are multiple ways that an inheritance thief or hijacker can get their hands on money not intended for them.
 According to attorney Robert C. Adamski, there are several common methods that inheritance hijackers use to divert an inheritance to themselves:

-- Undocumented loans.
 Family members who borrow money from an elderly relative may insist that such loans were gifts after the relative’s death.
-If there is no loan document — which there often isn’t in the case of a family loan — the heirs have no recourse to get the money back.
+If there is no loan document—which there often isn’t in the case of a family loan—the heirs have no recourse to get the money back.

-- Denigration of fellow heirs.
 An heir might lie about the other heirs, claiming that one sibling can’t be trusted with money, while another has more than he needs.
-This kind of denigration can persuade an elderly parent to change her will in favor of the lying heir.
+This kind of denigration can persuade an aging parent to change his or her will in favor of the lying heir.

-- Forging or destroying documents.
 In some cases, a family member or advisor might prepare a fake will or a fake amendment to a real will, giving the forger a bigger slice of the inheritance pie.
-For instance, imagine a parent who leaves most of his estate to a disabled child who cannot take care of herself.
-If the older sibling of the disabled child were to destroy the will, then the parent would be considered to have died intestate, and the money would be distributed equally between the siblings.
+For instance, imagine a parent who leaves most of his estate to a disabled child who cannot take care of his or herself.
+If the sibling of the disabled child were to destroy the will, then the parent would be considered to have died without making a will, also known as intestate, and the money would be distributed equally between the siblings.

 How to Protect Your Heirs

 The best method of protecting your wishes is through a well-written estate plan.
 Such a plan includes a detailed will, a power of attorney, and trusts for your assets.
 For each of these documents, you will need to consult a well-vetted estate attorney to make sure your wishes are legally binding.

 Here are the particular concerns you will need to consider for each of these documents.